ey92/notes/1101/1101vocab.md

 **jargon** - terms restricted primarily to specialized areas of knowledge

 **flout** - to say something that in its most literal meaning appears to violate one of the Gricean maxims, but with the specific intention of conveying a different meaning based on a shared understanding of the maxims and the cooperative principle

+**implication** - idea that is communicated indirectly (either through language or otherwise) but that is not entailed

+**inference** -  conclusion that is drawn from an implication or an implicature

+**implicature** - idea that is communicated based on the way that language is used and on what speakers know about language use rather than on what is directly entailed

+**speech act** - actions that are performed only through using language; describes use of speech emphasizing speaker’s intention or goal in producing an utterance

+**felicity conditions** - set of conditions that must hold for a speech act to be felicitous